Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Related Work

-Causal order \ac{CSL} models, which estimate the structure of passively observed data in two steps, represent a rather recently emerged trend in the field of combinatorial causal discovery.
-In the first step, the topological order of the \ac{DAG} is computed, and in the second step the edges implied by the causal order are pruned.
+Causal order \ac{CSL} models, which estimate the structure of passively observed data in two steps, represent a recently emerged trend in the field of combinatorial causal discovery.
+In the first step, the topological order of the \ac{DAG} is computed, and in the second step, the edges implied by the causal order are pruned.
 Therefore, causal order-based \ac{CSL} techniques bear some similarities with functional form-based models due to the estimation of the topological order of the causal \ac{DAG}.
 However, the algorithms computing the expected causal order are fundamentally different.
-In addition to that, causal order-based combinatorial models do not make the assumption about non-Gaussian distribution of the noise terms. \shortciteA{RSortability} introduce $R^2$-SortnRegress, which is specifically designed to address the problem of varsortability, i.e., the highly dependent performance of some continuous optimization techniques on the scale of observational dataset\footnote{We provide more details about the problem of varsortability, which was initially reported by \shortciteA{Be_Ware}, when introducing the continuous optimization model NoTears}.
-The scale-invariant $R^{2}$-sortability criterion determines the order of the vertices in the estimated graph based on the ascending proportion of explainable variable's variance. $R^{2}$-SortnRegress computes the topological order using a series of Linear Regression models, which makes the model suitable for the causal discovery of linear \ac{ANM}s.
-Furthermore, in the second step of the algorithm, the weights of the causal links are estimated as the product of the coefficients obtained from regressing each vertex on its predecessors in the $R^2$-sorted order with Linear and Lasso Regression models.
-Since scale-invariance represents a significant contribution to the field of \ac{CSL}, we include $R^2$-SortnRegress in our empirical research.\\
+In addition, causal order-based combinatorial models do not assume a non-Gaussian distribution of the noise terms. \citet{RSortability} introduce $R^2$-SortnRegress, which is specifically designed to address the problem of varsortability\footnote{We provide more details about the problem of varsortability, which was initially reported by \citet{Be_Ware} when introducing the continuous optimization model NoTears}, i.e., the highly dependent performance of some continuous optimization techniques on the scale of the observational dataset.
+The scale-invariant $R^{2}$-sortability criterion determines the order of the vertices in the estimated graph based on the ascending proportion of the explainable variable's variance. $R^{2}$-SortnRegress computes the topological order using a series of Linear Regression models, which makes the model suitable for the causal discovery of linear \ac{ANM}s.
+Furthermore, in the second step of the algorithm, the weights of the causal links are estimated as the product of the coefficients obtained from regressing each vertex on its predecessors in the $R^2$-sorted order with Linear and Lasso Regression models.\\